-Review problems: 10 points (about three with increasing level of difficulty).
+Review problems

-e.
+- e.
+About three with increasing level of difficulty. - f.
 You have to be able to explain them to your classmates in an understandable way.

 Presentation dates: according to sign-up list.
 Once dates have been established, they cannot be changed because presentations have a sequential order.
 You may pick the topic and your team members (no more than 3 per group) or you may work individually if you prefer to do so.